 STAY HERE IF YOU’RE VISITING DUBROVNIK: CRYSTAL COVE

 This stylish villa could not be in a better spot; placed right on the seafront with beautiful views, there’s also access to a sunbathing platform on the rocks, a private boat mooring and a pebble beach.
 Overlooking the sea you’ll find a private pool, with a shallow section for younger children and plenty of loungers to relax poolside.
+If you find this pool particularly fabulous, you'll love our collection of villas with private pools.

 STAY HERE IF YOU’RE VISITING SPLIT: AMANTINA